George H.W. Bush Survived An Intimate Dance With Death During World War II

 Long before George H.W.
 Bush entered a career in the oil business and even longer before he became a politician, he was a teenage naval pilot fighting in the Pacific against the Japanese during World War II.
 Shortly after graduating from high school in the spring of 1942, Bush enlisted in the Navy, leaving a life of privilege and his newly minted fiancee Barbara behind as he headed to basic training.

 In 1943, the nineteen-year-old Bush was sent to Charlestown, Rhode Island, where the Navy had built three new airstrips designed to teach pilots how to land the Avenger bomber on an aircraft carrier, according to WPRI.
 Bush was the youngest pilot in training.
 As he perfected his craft, he nearly crashed several times on the Charlestown shore, especially while making the dreaded night landing.
-As a young man learning how to fly the heaviest plane the Navy dared to land on an aircraft carrier who put his life on the line every time he practiced a night landing, Bush learned to handle adversity and developed the courage that would serve him well in his later life.
+The young man learning how to fly the heaviest plane in the Navy dared to land on an aircraft carrier, putting his life on the line every time he practiced a night landing, Bush learned to handle adversity and developed the courage that would serve him well in his later life.

-Bush’s service records show his as being an “average” pilot in flight school, which was pretty good for one so young.
+Bush’s service records show him as being an “average” pilot in flight school, which was pretty good for one so young.
 One of his instructors described Bush as “somewhat eccentric”, according to CBS News.

 On one of his training missions, the escape hatch blew off the back of his Avenger, which Bush had named Barbara after his sweetheart back home.
 The flying hatch ripped a hole in the tail of his plane, forcing the young pilot to take the plane down under the worst of circumstances.
 Bush and the other two members of the Avenger crew survived.
 The Barbara didn’t.